theimpossibleastronaut/rmw/README.md

 Documentation explaining the configuration can be found in your config file.

-Waste folders will be created automatically. (e.g. if '$HOME/trash.rmw' is listed in the config file, these 3 directories will be created:
+Waste folders will be created automatically. (e.g. if '$HOME/.local/share/Waste' is uncommented in the config file, these 3 directories will be created:
-$HOME/trash.rmw
+$HOME/.local/share/Waste
-$HOME/trash.rmw/files
+$HOME/.local/share/Waste/files
-$HOME/trash.rmw/info
+$HOME/.local/share/Waste/info

 If one of the WASTE folders is on removable media, then the user has the option of appending ',removable'.